Q. Which airport should I fly into for this tour?

 Q. Are we going to the South Pole?

 A. No, we actually won’t be anywhere near the South Pole (where the McMurdo Station is located).
-The only way to get there is to fly (unless you’re like one of the few brave souls who wants to ski there, like Beth’s friends).
+The only way to get there is to fly (unless you’re like one of the few brave soul who skied there, like Beth’s friends).

 Q. What will the temperatures be like?

-A. This tour takes place in the early part of the summer which means there will be some cool weather (but not like the cold that comes with winter).
-In general, expect temperatures to hover around freezing (32 degrees) with the possibility of it dipping well below that or just above it.
+A. This tour takes place in the early part of the summer, which means there will be some cool weather (but not like the cold that comes with winter).
+In general, expect temperatures to hover around freezing (32 degrees F) with the possibility of it dipping well below that or just above it.
 Even at “only” freezing, it will feel colder if there is precipitation and/or wind.

 Q. Why is Antarctica so expensive?